filipbagen/iot-weather-station/README.md

 | LED 5mm Yellow Diffuse              | [Electrokit](https://www.electrokit.com/led-5mm-gul-diffus-1500mcd)              | 5 SEK    |
 | LED 5mm Green Diffuse               | [Electrokit](https://www.electrokit.com/led-5mm-gron-diffus-80mcd)               | 5 SEK    |

 In addition, you need a breadboard, resistors (220Ω for LEDs, 10kΩ for photoresistor), jumper wires and a USB-A to micro USB cable.
-The total cost for components is around 167.50 SEK (roughly $15-16 USD).
+The [Start Kit](https://www.electrokit.com/lnu-starter) from Electrokit is a great option that includes all og these components and then some.
+The total cost for the Start Kit is 349 SEK.

 ### Raspberry Pi Pico WH

-The Raspberry Pi Pico WH is the heart of this project.
+The Raspberry Pi Pico W is the heart of this project.
 It's a microcontroller that runs MicroPython and has built-in WiFi, which is perfect for sending data to the cloud.
 The "WH" version comes with pre-soldered headers, which makes it much easier to work with on a breadboard.
 It has plenty of GPIO pins for connecting sensors and LEDs.

 ![Raspberry Pi Pico WH](images/pico-wh.jpg)

 ### DHT11 Temperature & Humidity Sensor

-This sensor does exactly what it says - it measures both temperature and humidity.
-It's not the most accurate sensor out there, but it's perfect for a beginner project and gives consistent readings that are good enough for weather monitoring and outfit recommendations.
+This sensor measures both temperature and humidity.
+It's not the most accurate sensor, but it's perfect for a beginner project and gives consistent readings that are good enough for weather monitoring and outfit recommendations.

 ![DHT11 Temperature & Humidity Sensor](images/dht11-sensor.jpg)